 6. Share your Photos and Use Site Maps

 Site maps are essential in SEO because they inform search engines of all your site pages.
-For your images to be noticed by users, add them on your site map.
+For your images to be noticed by users, also remember to add them to your site map.

 7. Avoid Hiding your Text with Images